 The Process of Professional Teeth Cleaning

-Professional teeth cleaning, or prophylaxis, involves a series of detailed steps conducted by a dental professional:
+Professional teeth cleaning, also known as dental prophylaxis, involves a series of detailed steps conducted by dental hygienists using specialized tools and techniques:

-• Scaling then meticulously removes plaque and tartar from teeth surfaces and the gum line to prevent disease.
+Scaling then meticulously removes plaque and tartar from teeth surfaces and the gum line to prevent disease.
+Patients with sensitive teeth may experience slight discomfort during the professional cleaning, but dental professionals can use techniques to minimize this.

-• The teeth are polished, removing stains and smoothing the enamel, which is often paired with thorough flossing between the teeth.
+The teeth are polished, removing stains and smoothing the enamel, which is often paired with thorough flossing between the teeth.
+This step helps achieve brighter teeth.

-• Finally, a fluoride treatment is applied to strengthen tooth enamel and help protect against future cavities, rounding off the cleaning procedure.
+Finally, a fluoride treatment is applied to strengthen tooth enamel and help protect against future cavities, rounding off the professional cleaning procedure.

 Benefits of Routine Teeth Cleanings